 Mapiq helps organizations balance their offices and their workdays.
 For this, reliable attendance data is key.
-Currently, Office Shifts shows detailed graphs with overviews of all booked shifts.
+Currently, Mapiq shows detailed graphs with overviews of all booked shifts.
 But this is only half the picture.
 It does not mean all of these people actually showed up at the office, nor does it mean they were the only ones to show up.
 Additionally, having reliable attendance data gives valuable insights into how much real estate is needed, as well as the number of no-shows.
 With the check-in feature, the attendance data becomes more reliable.

 What can you do?

 - Users can manually confirm or deny that they are in the office when a shift is booked.

 - Users can confirm that they are at the office without having booked a shift.

 - Users can also check out of the office.

 - Admins can view who has checked in through the admin portal.

 - Admins can view check-in analytics available through the Analytics dashboard.